Journey across Port Arthur’s harbour to visit two of the site’s most enigmatic places – Point Puer Boys’ Prison and the Isle of the Dead.

 Site entry is included with your combined Point Puer Boys’ Prison and Isle of the Dead tour.

-Tours are subject to availability.
+Tours are subject to availability (note closure dates below).

 This tour is conducted outdoors.
 There are no facilities or shelters at Point Puer, so best be prepared for all kinds of Tasmanian weather.